 Glenn "Hurricane" Schwartz is NBC10’s First Alert Weather Chief Meteorologist.
 You can watch Glenn’s live forecasts weekdays during the 11am, 4pm, and 6pm newscasts.

 Glenn has been covering the Greater Philadelphia area for over 21 years.
 He’s dedicated to providing accurate and reliable forecasts to viewers.
 Some of his most memorable reporting includes his live coverage during Superstorm Sandy, Hurricane Floyd and the Blizzard of 2016.

-Schwartz joined NBC10 in 1995.
-Earlier in his career a colleague saw footage of Schwartz being blown around in a storm and dubbed him “Hurricane.”
-The nickname stuck and he has been known as Hurricane ever since.
+Glenn received his nickname "Hurricane" after a colleague saw footage of him being blown around in a storm.
+The nickname stuck and he has been known as “Hurricane” ever since.

 He graduated from Penn State in 1972 with a Bachelors of Science in Meteorology.
 Glenn was The Weather Channel’s first storm chaser.
 On his first day of work, he covered Hurricane Andrew from Fort Meyers, Florida.

 Glenn loves being a meteorologist in the Greater Philadelphia area.
 "Weather changes all the time.
 We get all types of weather too.
 It’s always a challenge," said Glenn.

 When he’s not reporting on the weather, Glenn enjoys racquetball, softball and swimming.
 He is the co-author of award winning “Philadelphia Area Weather Book” and was inducted into the Philadelphia Broadcast Pioneers Hall of Fame in 2010.
 He is also passionate about heart health.
 In 2012, Glenn received double bypass heart surgery.
 The story of how he recognized the symptoms and sought medical attention has been credited with saving the lives of several viewers.